 Do you consider yourself an animal lover?
 Do you become upset when you find out that a cat or dog has suffered and died due to neglect or abuse?
 Could you kill an animal yourself?
 Is there an ethical or practical difference between committing an act of violence yourself and paying someone else to do it for you?

 Have you ever actually watched any of the standard “humane” procedures that these animals endure, such as de-beaking, de-horning, castration, forced insemination, teeth clipping, tail clipping, burning marks in skin, hole punching in ears for tags, udder singeing, spiked nose ringing, and other mutilations, which are carried out without any painkillers?
 These are standard practices on farms of all sizes.
 If you don’t believe that animals who are used and killed for food endure these painful procedures, just do an internet search and find out for yourself.

-Have you ever actually watched any of the standard “humane” slaughter procedures that these animals endure, such as piglet thumping (sickly piglets are killed by slamming them headfirst on concrete); the gassing, suffocation, and maceration of male chicks in the egg industry; or terrified cows in a line waiting to be slaughtered as they watch and hear other cows fighting for their lives?
+Have you ever actually watched any of the standard “humane” slaughter procedures that these animals endure, such as piglet thumping (sickly piglets are killed by slamming them headfirst on concrete); the gassing, suffocation, and maceration of male chicks in the egg industry; or terrified cows in a line waiting to be slaughtered as they watch and hear other cows struggling and fighting for their lives?

 If you find these procedures shocking and disturbing, understand that they are standard in the animal agriculture industry all over the world.
 The reason you haven’t heard about any of it is because it’s all hidden away by the animal agriculture industry.
 Again, if you don’t believe any of this, do some research yourself.
 There are thousands of videos available online that show exactly what happens to these animals.
-No one wants to watch videos that show what animals who are exploited and slaughtered for human food experience because they are more graphic and gruesome than any horror movie you’ve ever seen——and they are real!
+No one wants to watch videos that show what animals who are exploited and slaughtered for human food experience because they are more graphic and gruesome than any horror movie you’ve ever seen—and they are real!
 (You will find links to graphic videos in the VIDEOS OF HOW “FOOD” ANIMALS ARE TREATED section on THE RESOURCES page).